Texas State Senate

 Wikipedia

-There are 31 members of the Senate, representing single-member districts across the U.S. state of Texas, with populations of approximately 940,000 per constituency, based on the 2020 U.S. Census.
+The Senate is made up of 31 members, where each represents a single-member districts across the U.S. state of Texas, with populations of approximately 940,000 per constituency, based on the 2020 U.S. Census.
 Elections are held in even-numbered years on the first Tuesday after the first Monday in November.

-There are no term limits.
-Terms are four years in length, with one two-year term each decade.
+Senators serve four year terms, with no term limits.
 Senators are divided into two groups based in part on the intervening Census:

 • Once the Senate meets in session after said election, the Senators will participate in a drawing to determine their election cycle:

-• One-half will have a 2-4-4 cycle, whereupon the seat would stand for election after two years (the year ending in 4) for a four-year term, followed by another four-year term (elected in the year ending in 8).
+• One-half will have a 2-4-4 cycle, whereupon the seat would stand for election after two years (the year ending in "4"), then again in four years (the year ending in "8"), then finally in another four years (coinciding with all seats standing for election in the year ending in "2").

-• The other half will have a 4-4-2 cycle, whereupon the seat would stand for election after four years (the year ending in 6) for another four-year term, followed by a two-year term (elected in the year ending in 0).
+• The other half will have a 4-4-2 cycle, whereupon the seat would stand for election after four years (the year ending in "6"), then again in four years (the year ending in "0"), then finally in only two years (coinciding with all seats standing for election in the year ending in "2").

-As such, every two years, about half of the Texas Senate is on the ballot.
+As such, every two years, almost half of the senate is up for election.

 Leadership